UmerZia/math-magicians/README.md

 - Create a directory called components.
 - Create a React component of `Calculator.js`.
 - Design the UI of `Calculator.js`.
+- Add `calculate` & `operate` to logic folder.
+- Implement the event handlers you need to use the math logic.
+- use `state` and `props`.

 # Live-Demo (If available)